What is Hidden in the 2023 Florida Social Studies Standards?

 Instruction includes the practice of the Barbary Pirates in kidnapping Europeans and selling them into slavery in Muslim countries (i.e., Muslim slave markets in North Africa, West Africa, Swahili Coast, Horn of Africa, Arabian Peninsula, Indian Ocean slave trade).
 Instruction includes how slavery was utilized in Asian cultures (e.g., Sumerian law code, Indian caste system.
 Instruction includes the similarities between serfdom and slavery and emergence of the term “slave” in the experience of Slavs.

-This expansive history-wide, world-wide survey of slavery (Sumerian law code?
-Really?) appears to use obfuscation that permits the US plantation system to fade into a blur of even the smartest nineth grader’s memory.
+This expansive history-wide, world-wide survey of slavery appears to use obfuscation that permits the US plantation system to fade into a blur of even the smartest nineth grader’s memory.
 What is lost in this suspiciously granular coverage of worldwide slavery are crucial generalities that every American must reckon with.
 For example:

-First, above all else, the United States does not belong in this list of enslaving societies.
-America’s peer societies in Western Europe (Britain, Denmark etc.) had all banished slavery by the time of the American Civil War.)
+First, above all else, the United States does not belong on a list of enslaving societies.
+America’s peer societies in Western Europe (Britain, Denmark etc.) had all banished slavery by the time of the American Civil War.

 Historian Moses Finley is famous for identifying five genuine ‘slave societies’ in Western history (Ancient Greece and Rome, the US South, the Caribbean, and Brazil).
 This group of 5 rises above other societies because enslaved persons composed a high percentage of their countries’ population, and the enslaving society relied on the slave production.